-When performing standard maintenance procedures such as flushing a heat exchanger, it will be necessary to isolate either heat exchanger.
-This can easily be done with the provided factory mounted water isolation valves.
+When performing standard maintenance procedures such as flushing a heat exchanger, it will be necessary to close off a section of a module.
+This can easily be done if factory mounted water isolation valves are provided.
 Access to a floor drain is helpful when performing standard maintenance procedures.